alaskaquefalta/alaskaquefalta/README.md

 I'm Alaska, a mathematical researcher and industrial engineering student based in Brasil.

 I've been coding in C, R and Python.
 I'm self-taught!
-I'm also really proficient in LaTeX!
+I'm also really proficient in LaTeX and typst!

 I'm currently learning both Octave and Fortran!